Kashiwado Tsuyoshi: Career

 Kashiwado changed the spelling of his ring name to 柏戸 健志 in May 1962, but changed it back in November 1964.
 He went on to win five top division championships in total, a long way behind the thirty-two captured by his rival Taihō, who was promoted to yokozuna simultaneously with him.
 He was however a tournament runner-up on no fewer than fifteen occasions.
 Kashiwado suffered from many injury problems during his career, which led to him being dubbed the "glass yokozuna".
 He failed to complete four tournaments in a row from January to July 1963.
 However he made a spectacular comeback in September 1963, winning his first championship as a yokozuna with a perfect 15–0 record.
 He was listed as a yokozuna on the banzuke for 47 tournaments, which puts him in equal seventh place on the all-time list.
 He was popular among sumo crowds, appealing to those who found Taihō too dominant.
-The eight years in which the two shared the yokozuna rank was known as the Hakuhō era, a combination of their names (Haku is another reading of Kashi.)
-Their head-to-head record was fairly even, standing at 18-16 in Taihō's favour by May 1967, before Taihō won their last five matches in a row as Kashiwado began to fade.
+The eight years in which the two shared the yokozuna rank was known as the Hakuhō era, a combination of their names (Haku is another reading of Kashi) as well as a pun on the late 7th century period known as the Hakuhō period.
+Their head-to-head record was fairly even, standing at 18–16 in Taihō's favour by May 1967, before Taihō won their last five matches in a row as Kashiwado began to fade.